lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 In terms of source code files, compilers are pretty mature and stable.
 If there are syntax errors (not functional errors) the compiler will catch them immediately.

-Converting Markdown (using static code generator parser) to HTML is prone to errors.
+Converting Markdown (using a static code generator parser) to HTML is prone to errors.
 There is no defined syntax for formats like MD, merely various flavours of it.

 ### **Challenges encountered when using this approach:**